57840146/cs499-project-client/README.md

 # Project Title

-This is a social media app
+This is a ecommerce app

 ## Description

-Social media app to cure crippling lonliness
+Eccommer app

 ## Getting Started